Once upon a time, the sewing of a coat... I sew Namaste by Coralie Bijasson

 The Namasté model

-Namasté is the pattern of a comfortable and warm coat in which you want to snuggle up in the middle of winter.
-From its release last year, I had a crush on this beautiful model.
-It was its large hood that completely seduced me.
-I also really liked its double-breasted front and its large belt.
+Namasté is the pattern for a comfortable and warm coat you want to snuggle into in the middle of winter.
+From its release last year, I was smitten with this beautiful model.
+It was its large hood that completely won me over.
+I also really liked its double fastening and wide belt.

-It has piped pockets (which I find more than useful in a coat).
+It has welt pockets (which I find more than useful in a coat).

-I find it a superb coat to face winter in style!
+I think it’s a superb coat to face winter in style!

 The Coralie Bijasson version